biolab/orange-hugo/content/blog/2019/2019-07-26-doctoral_summer_school.md

 type="blog"
 thumbImage = "/blog_img/2019/2019-07-26_ekonomska_small.jpg"
 frontPageImage = "/blog_img/2019/2019-07-26_ekonomska_small.jpg"
-categories=["workshop", "education", "data science", "summer school"] shortExcerpt = "This year's Data Science course at the Doctoral Summer School."
+blog=["workshop", "education", "data science", "summer school"] shortExcerpt = "This year's Data Science course at the Doctoral Summer School."

 longExcerpt = "For the second year in a row we took part in the Ljubljana Doctoral Summer School, organized by the School of Economics and Business."